The ORTOVOX Off Piste Awareness Tour 2021

-We will be showing you how the updated HAT framework works and how to apply it.
-It is all about learning and applying key accident reduction measures.
-Because while over 90% of avalanche victims trigger the avalanche themselves, the vast majority did not apply their experience and knowledge at the time of the accident (which includes, most of the time, basic key accident reduction points that were known, but just not followed).
+It works because while over 90% of avalanche victims trigger the avalanche themselves, the vast majority did not apply their experience and knowledge at the time of the accident.
 So they did ‘know better’, they just weren’t applying what they know at the time.

 So in sum: enjoyment, success, decision making, risk reduction… ultimately getting the most out of the mountain, is not only about learning.
 It’s about applying, even imperfectly, the points that make going off-piste and touring as safe as the things we do in our everyday lives – like driving to the mountains!

 - a guide for gaining further knowledge for those with experience

 - a context to help with client training for pros